 Dry – Hypo-allergenic & Sensitivity Control

 Only Hypo-allergenic food is suitable

 Corn, carrots, potatoes, squash, dark-green leafy vegetables, broccoli, cooked sweet potatoes, melons, apples, oranges, berries, bananas, pears, and peaches are suitable for most types of birds.
 Ask your vet about specific feeding recommendations based on the type of bird you have and your bird’s individual characteristics.
 Please note that cereals containing kitniyot are permitted.

 Rabbits, Hamsters, Pet Mice, Rats, and Guinea Pigs

 All of these pets can be fed a home-made diet consisting of green and yellow vegetables, plus maize grit and sunflower seeds.
 Add a probiotic call Protexin that is available at all veterinary practices and vet shops, and you need to provide a base of soil (needed for iron) and Lucerne hay.

 Kosher for Pesach bird, rabbit, hamster, mice, rat, and guinea pig food is available by phoning 072 203 1077, or speak to your local vet or vet shop.

 All flaked or pellet foods contain chametz.

-The only suitable foods are Tetra (Fresh Delicia), Whole Bloodworms, Daphnia or Brine Shrimp (packaged as a box containing 16 x 3g sachets).
-Tetra may be used for aquarium or cold-water fish.
+The only suitable foods are Tetra (Fresh Delicia), Whole Bloodworms, Daphnia, or Brine Shrimp (packaged as a box containing 16 x 3g sachets).
+Tetra may be used for aquariums or cold-water fish.
 These products are only available at a few pet shops.